 This course continues where the principles of marketing and international business leave off and addresses global issues and describes concepts relevant to all international marketers.
 Emphasis is on the strategic implications of competition in different country markets.
 This environmental/cultural approach permits a truly global concentration where one is not limited to any specific nation or singular way of doing business.
-Prerequisite: BA 306 and BA 392.
+Prerequisite: BA 306 and BA 392 or permission of instructor.
 Spring semester.